sirbuffalo/uv-package-template/README-deploy.md

 ------------

 High-level requirements from the deploy job:
-- A service user (vantracker) owns the app dir /opt/vantracker/vantracker and runs the systemd unit.
+- A service user (uv-package-template) owns the app dir /opt/uv-package-template/uv-package-template and runs the systemd unit.
 - The deploy user (DEPLOY_USER) can SSH in and run:
   - rsync as the service user without a password
   - uv sync as the service user without a password
-  - systemctl restart vantracker without a password
+  - systemctl restart uv-package-template without a password
-- uv is installed for the service user (vantracker) and Python 3.13 is available.
+- uv is installed for the service user (uv-package-template) and Python 3.13 is available.
 - Server has an environment file with secrets loaded by systemd.